thomasbiv/vibebot/README.md

 Once Python3 is installed, the proper libraries to run the bot must be installed as well.
 For the next few installs, open your command window by again typing ```cmd``` in the Windows search bar.

-First, you'll need to pick up discord.py.
+First, you'll need to pick up discord.py, specifically version 1.7.3.
 Type or copy/paste this line into the command window:

 ```
-pip install discord.py
+pip install discord.py==1.7.3
 ```

 For a more customized experience or for additional help, the full discord.py documentation can be found [here.](https://discordpy.readthedocs.io/en/stable/)